 What To Infer

 It is safe to say that Chinese consumers today no longer desire to smell like cookie-cutter bottles of designer perfume.
 Many of them are looking for something a little more personal and complex – be it in the form of their favourite tea, or the scent of freshly cut grass.
 They need variety to pick the right one that suits their needs.
-While it remains to be seen if this category will continue to grow exponentially as analysts say, it is certainly one to watch.
+While it remains to be seen if this category will continue to grow exponentially, it is certainly one to watch.